uludag/nosql-biosets/readme.md

 Inspired by the [nosql-tests](https://github.com/weinberger/nosql-tests/) project we want to develop scripts for NoSQL indexing and querying of sample bioinformatics datasets.
-We are in early stages of the project and we have scripts for indexing 6 sample datasets with using Elasticsearch.
+We are in early stages of the project and we have draft scripts for indexing the following sample datasets with Elasticsearch.

 * PubChem BioAssay json files: ftp://ftp.ncbi.nlm.nih.gov/pubchem/Bioassay/JSON
 * WikiPathways gpml files: http://www.wikipathways.org/index.php/Download_Pathways